pgierz/scope/docs/usage.rst

     import scope

-...good luck from this point forward.
-Paul still needs to write docs.
-Consider having a look at the developer API.
+Consider having a look at the developer API for more detailed usage.